WHY VISIT WARSAW

 - Szarlotka: a dessert that’s somewhere between an apple pie and a pastry.

-- Sernik: cheesecake made using twaróg, a type of fresh cheese as filling.
+- Sernik: cheesecake made using twaróg, a type of fresh cheese as the filling.

 - Chrusciki: light-as-air pastries served on special occasions.